‘Out Of Space’ 30th Anniversary!

 DESIGN

-The idea for the release visuals actually came to Liam after a sleepless night at the rave, when he saw an ostrich while morning driving home after the wild party.
-This landmark case was described by Martin Roach quite well in his ‘Electronic Punks’ book.
+The idea for the release visuals actually came to Liam after a sleepless night at a rave, during an early morning drive home from a wild party — that’s when he saw the ostrich.
+This bizarre and memorable moment was later described in detail by Martin Roach in his book ‘Electronic Punks’.

 Liam had just turned off the M11 and begun driving towards home along the deserted A-road, when in front of his car he saw an ostrich, head swaying up and down as the gargantuan bird jumped along the tarmac.
 He blinked and looked again, and it was still there.
 He and his mates were on their way back from a big outdoor party and it was nearly 6am in the morning, so Liam was obviously a little surprised to be confronted by an eight-foot bird apparently heading for the motorway junction.
 His mates had all been heavily indulging in acid, and as Liam looked in the rear view mirror, one particularly badly drugged friend woke up, looked out of the car window and saw an African ostrich stop by the vehicle and lower its head to look in.
 This was too much, and the shaken man started gibbering about having taken drugs one time too many, and that his hallucinations were getting more and more realistic with each trip.
 After a few seconds surveying the occupants of the car, the ostrich headed off towards the motorway, probably to get a sandwich from the nearby service station.
 Liam, still stunned, headed home and the next morning told his dad about his weird night out.
 His father, used to Liam coming home from all-night raves in various states, listened to his son’s story of the big bird and simply nodded, “Yeah, sure Liam,” then carried on eating his breakfast.

-What had actually happened was that the ostrich had escaped from a local bird sanctuary and was eventually caught by dozens of police, heading for Cambridge in the fast lane of the M11.
-What it provided Liam with was an unusual addition to the ‘Out Of Space’ music video, the single design and even the recognizable ostrich print on the band’s official merch.
+What actually happened was that an ostrich had escaped from a local bird sanctuary and was eventually caught by a group of police officers while running in the fast lane of the M11 motorway, heading toward Cambridge.
+The incident gave Liam an unexpected source of inspiration — the bird ended up featured in the ‘Out Of Space’ music video, the single’s artwork, and even became part of a recognisable print used on the band’s official merchandise.

 The Prodigy’s ‘Out Of Space’ single cover.